UltraMessaging/um_python/README.md

 although most real-world applications only use a few of them.
 The application passes a pointer to its function either as a parameter to a UM API function, or as a field in a UM data structure.
+(The "lbmtst.py" test program demonstrates both ways.
+Search for "lbm_src_notify_func" for the data structure method.)

 To keep the UM Python wrapper as fast and efficient as possible, a single Python function is defined for each callback type (signature).